bentoml/OpenLLM/README.md

 🔥 **Flexible APIs**: Serve LLMs over a RESTful API or gRPC with a single command.
 You can interact with the model using a Web UI, CLI, Python/JavaScript clients, or any HTTP client of your choice.

-⛓️ **Freedom to build**: First-class support for LangChain, BentoML and Hugging Face, allowing you to easily create your own AI applications by composing LLMs with other models and services.
+⛓️ **Freedom to build**: First-class support for LangChain, BentoML, OpenAI endpoints, and Hugging Face, allowing you to easily create your own AI applications by composing LLMs with other models and services.

 🎯 **Streamline deployment**: Automatically generate your LLM server Docker images or deploy as serverless endpoints via [☁️ BentoCloud](https://l.bentoml.com/bento-cloud), which effortlessly manages GPU resources, scales according to traffic, and ensures cost-effectiveness.